Email Marketing: Improving the Deliverability of Your Campaign

 - Blocked: Blocked by an ISP or internet protocol.

-- Sender Reputation: A score that signals to an internet service provider (ISP) how trustworthy you are.
-Sender reputation is something you build over time, like online clout, and it's boosted by positive subscriber actions such as "opens" and "clicks" and having a well-maintained email list.
+- Sender reputation: A sender reputation score signals to an internet service provider (ISP) how trustworthy you are.
+It is something you build over time, like online clout, and is boosted by positive subscriber actions (e.g. clicks on a campaign) and having a well-maintained email list.
 Learn more about improving your email sender reputation.

-- Your Identification: There are different online protocols that determine if you are who you say you are.
-These include things like a Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).
-These run behind the scenes and work like a background check to make sure you are legitimate online.
+- Your identification: Various online protocols run behind the scenes and work like a background check to make sure you are legitimate online.
+These include the Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).
 If you purchase a business email through Wix or have connected your mailbox domain to the Wix name servers, then those records are connected too.

 Note: